Local Directory

 - Support for custom error page;

-- Exclusion of specific pre-existing files in the target directory;
+- Retaining specific pre-existing files or directories in the target directory;

 Preparation